annumberhocker/logging_utility/README.md

 # AI Logging Service
-An application that exposes an api to write log data from a manual test question session into a csv file
+An application that exposes apis to write and retrieve log data from a manual test question session into a csv file

 ## Deploying the application